 Gloucestershire all-rounder Benny Howell is well renowned for his creativity on the pitch and in the absence of cricket he turned his hand to writing about his lifelong relationship with ADHD.
 Howell has not publicly opened up to discuss his mental health disorder, but has now taken a creative look at his battle in a blog for the PCA.

 “I’m going to have to deal with this every single day for the rest of my life and not get complacent.”

 Hampshire fast bowler Chris Wood revealed an 11-year battle with gambling addiction and his road to recovery through the support of the Trust and Sporting Chance.
 On-pitch success through four white-ball trophies brought him off-field pain through escalating his dependence on gambling.

 “The Trust has given us so much, both financially and mentally.
 I’m so grateful for the precious moments and family time in the last year of Laura’s life.”

 Gloucestershire bowler Tom Smith has received support from the Professional Cricketers’ Trust since his late wife Laura was diagnosed with a rare liver disease and bile-duct cancer.
-The Trust provided the Smith family with a nanny during the final months of Laura’s life, and continues to support Tom and his two daughters, Rosie and Clara, to this day.
+The Trust provided the Smith family with a nanny during the final months of Laura’s life, and continues to support Tom and his family to this day.

 “You can either sit in a corner and cry and moan or you can get up and do whatever you can with the help that’s available.
 You can still lead an enjoyable life.”

 After becoming paralysed from the chest down, Winston Davis was told he would never walk again.
-The former fast-bowler received a fund from the PCA Professional Cricketers’ Trust that paid for a specially adapted motor vehicle which allows him to stay mobile.
+The former fast-bowler received a fund from the Trust that paid for a specially adapted motor vehicle which allows him to stay mobile.